Anime0t4ku/ZapLauncher/README.md

 # ZapLauncher

-A modern, feature-rich web interface for MiSTer FPGA game management, forked from the Zaparoo project.
+A modern, feature-rich web interface for MiSTer FPGA game management, using the Zaparoo websocket.

 ## About